top of page

 During this time, Als’ owner Sam Berger purchased a club for the North American Soccer League in hopes of bringing in additional revenue.
 The Montreal Olympique operated at Autostade for the 1971 season to disappointing crowds before relocating to the smaller University of Montreal Stadium the next season.
 The team would cease operations after three years after being unable to secure a suitable venue in town.

 Berger was paying for rent, taxes, and maintenance at the “architectural monstrosity” and then had to rent out another football field.
-Berger had gambled that he would have complete control of the stadium and reap money from other events from concerts to other sporting events.
+Berger had gambled that he would have complete control of the stadium and reap money from other events from concerts to sporting events.

-A three-year deal was set to play at the McGill University stadium with the hopes of Olympic Stadium being ready for the 1975 season that Berger believed would set up a trial run for the 1976 Summer Olympics.
+A three-year deal was set to play at the McGill with the hopes of Olympic Stadium being ready for the 1975 season that Berger believed would set up a trial run for the 1976 Summer Olympics.
 The plan backfired, average attendance fell to a meager 14,224 fans per game at McGill, resulting in the club returning to Autostade the following season.

 The Als would win the Grey Cup in 1974 and lose a heartbreaker 9-8 the next year in the championship game on a missed field goal in the closing seconds.
 By 1975, construction had begun on the new Olympic Stadium, and all eyes were focused on when it would be ready for football.
 The difference between the two venues was night and day and helped usher in a few years of record crowds, not just for the team but for the league.